reebalazs/SlickGrid-bootstrap/README.md

     $ npm install .

 This installs modules in the `node_modules` directory.
-You can add the location of the NodeJS executables to your path:
+You can add the location of the NodeJS executables to your path.
+(Note that this has an effect only on the current shell.)

     $ export PATH=$PWD/node_modules/.bin:$PATH